JANE LUBCHENCO

 • National Ocean Protection Coalition.
 Co-founder and chair.
 2014-2021.
 A coalition of over fifty U.S. not-for-profit organizations to promote the use of effective Marine Protected Areas in U.S. federal waters.

 • Seafood Business for Ocean Stewardship (SeaBOS), Scientific Advisor and member of the Foundation Board, 2016-2021.
-Organized by the Stockholm Resilience Center, a collaboration between scientists and the CEOs of 10 of the largest seafood companies in the world is committed to improving ocean stewardship. https://seabos.org/
+Organized by the Stockholm Resilience Center, a collaboration between scientists and the CEOs of many of the largest seafood companies in the world, SeBOS is committed to improving ocean stewardship.

 • OSU’s Marine Studies Initiative.
-Advisor to OSU's President and Provost, 2014-2021; Work with MSI leadership to guide development of the initiative to integrate ocean research, teaching, and outreach across OSU’s 11 colleges.
+Advisor to OSU's President and Provost, 2014-2021; Work with MSI and Hatfield Marine Science Center leadership to guide development of the initiative to integrate ocean research, teaching, and outreach across OSU’s 11 colleges.

 Picture

-• Lubchenco is also involved in the activities of several not-for-profit organizations or philanthropic foundations on whose boards she serves.
+• Lubchenco was also involved in the activities of several not-for-profit organizations or philanthropic foundations on whose boards she served.

 • Home